Energy, goods and services used by UK businesses: 2024

 Expenditure on energy, goods and services used as inputs to UK business processes by product type and industry.
-Estimates from the 2022 Annual Purchases Survey.
+Estimates from the 2024 Annual Purchases Survey.
+These are official statistics in development.

 This is the latest release.
 View previous releases